trifectatechfoundation/trifectatech-website/content/initiatives/codegen.md

 [extra]

 summary = "<p>Our mission is to make critical infrastructure software safer.
-We must eliminate performance considerations as a barrier for adopting the memory safe languange Rust in order to achieve this goal.</p>"
+We must eliminate performance considerations as a barrier for adopting the memory safe language Rust in order to achieve this goal.</p>"

 projects = [
 ]